• Home

 Fabric

-The type of fabric you intend on sewing determines if you need a lightweight sewing machine or if only a heavy-duty will do.
+The type of fabric you intend on sewing determines if you need a lightweight sewing machine or if only a heavy-duty one will do.
 Heavy-duty sewing machines are made to handle leather, denim, curtains, and any type of thick fabric you throw at it.

 You can even sew many layers together with little to no effort.
 Lightweight ones will vary in their capacity but usually are best suited for thinner textiles.